Tahseenx/archinstall/README.md

 <br/>All my homies hate NixOS\\
 <br/>
 <br/>Basic `Archlinux (CachyOS repos & BORE kernel) + Hyprland` install focusing on minimalism and low (we are talking about reallyy loww) resource consumption. <br/>Max your work hours in style~
-<br/>Surely youll get to squeeze your battery like a lemon and get couple of more hours from it~
+<br/>Surely you'll get to squeeze your battery like a lemon and get couple of more hours from it~
 <br/>
 <br/>Installation for noobs:
 <br/>(simply copy paste the following line in your blank tty after minimal archinstall)